oruscam/lspiv-guidelines/Guidelines_EN.md

-2.  <u>Artificial tracers:</u> These are biodegradable floating materials that are seeded intentionally onto the free surface of the flow, such as vegetation debris, wood chips, among others.
+2.  *Artificial tracers:* These are biodegradable floating materials that are seeded intentionally onto the free surface of the flow, such as vegetation debris, wood chips, among others.
 Their use is recommended when the flow does not exhibit visible natural tracers.
 This suboptimal condition may occur due to one or a combination of the following: low-flow conditions, very low-velocity flows, transparent flows where the riverbed is visible, areas affected by backwater effects, or low-turbulence flows.
 The tracers are released into the flow upstream of the measurement area, and the patterns they form are used to apply the technique ([Figure 8](#fig8)).

 <a id="fig8"></a>
 <p align="center">